-To be eligible for Government super contributions, 10% or more of your total income (without a reduction for allowable business deductions) must be from eligible income, which is income from running a business, eligible employment or a combination of both.
+To be eligible for Government super contributions, 10% or more of your total income (without a reduction for allowable business deductions) must be from eligible income.
+Eligible income is from running a business, employment or a combination of both.
 For the purposes of filling out A3, income is either eligible or ineligible.
 Ineligible income includes income from your investments.